etablegr/docker/README.md

 * `etable/php7.2`: Php version 7.2 with all all php dependencies installed.
 * `etable/php7.2-dev`: An `etable/php7.2` image with the Xdebug installed
 * `etable/php7.0.8`: Php version 7.0.8 with all all php dependencies installed, used in codeingiter projects.
-* `etable/php7.0.8-dev` : Php version 7.0.8 with xdebug installed
+* `etable/php7.0.8-dev` : Php version 7.0.8 used for development.
 * `etable/node`: Nodejs with gulp for building the frontend assets

-| `etable/php7.0.8-dev` is not being developped firther due to failue of the XDEBUG to install.
-It is being kept as legacy form.

 ## Xdebug Settings:
 The xdebug is configured via the following enviromental variables: